sulfo/xml-sitemap-feed/readme.txt

 === XML Sitemap Feed ===
 Contributors: RavanH
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ravanhagen%40gmail%2ecom&item_name=XML%20Sitemap&item_number=3%2e0&no_shipping=0&tax=0&bn=PP%2dDonationsBF&charset=UTF%2d8
-Tags: sitemap, xml sitemap, google, yahoo, bing, feed, wpmu Requires at least: 2.6
+Tags: sitemap, xml sitemap, sitemap.xml, google, yahoo, bing, wpmu, feed Requires at least: 2.6
 Tested up to: 3.0
-Stable tag: 3.6.1
+Stable tag: 3.7

 Creates a feed that complies with the XML Sitemap protocol ready for indexing by Google, Yahoo, Bing, Ask and others.

 == Description ==

 This plugin dynamically creates an XML feed that complies with the XML Sitemap protocol.
-There are no options to be set and the feed becomes instantly available after activation on yourblogurl.tld/sitemap.xml (or yourblogurl.tld/index.php?feed=sitemap if you do not use a fancy permalink structure) ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.
+There are no options to be set and the feed becomes instantly available after activation on yourblogurl.tld/feed/sitemap/ and for backward compatibility on yourblogurl.tld/sitemap.xml or yourblogurl.tld/index.php?feed=sitemap if you do not use a fancy permalink structure, ready for indexing by search engines like Google, Yahoo, MSN, Ask.com and others.

-An entry `Sitemap: http://yourblogurl.tld/sitemap.xml` is added to the (by WordPress dynamically created) robots.txt on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap.
-If you do not use fancy URL's in WordPress, have WP installed in a subdirectory or if you use WP for pages only and do not have any posts, WordPress does not generate a robots.txt output.
-You will have to create your own robots.txt file and upload it to your site root.
+A reference to it is added to your (by WordPress dynamically created) robots.txt on yourblogurl.tld/robots.txt to tell search engines where to find your XML Sitemap.
+If you do not use fancy URL's in WordPress, if you have WP installed in a subdirectory or if you use WP for pages only and do not have any posts, WordPress does not generate a robots.txt output.
+You'll have to create your own and upload it to your site root.
 See FAQ's.

 = Advantages =

 * The main advantage of this plugin over other XML Sitemap plugins is **simplicity**.
 No need to change file or folder permissions, move files or spend time on a difficult plugin options page.
 In fact, there are no options at all!
+* Completely automatic post URL **priority** and **change frequency** calculation based on post age and comment/trackback activity.
-* Works out-of-the-box on **multi-site / shared codebase / multi-blog setups** like [WordPress MU](http://mu.wordpress.org/), WP 3.0 in MS mode and others.
+* Works out-of-the-box, even on **multi-site / shared codebase / multi-blog setups** like [WordPress MU](http://mu.wordpress.org/), WP 3.0 in MS mode and others.
-* Automatic post URL priority calculation based on post age and comment/trackback activity.
-* Works both when **Network Activated** or placed in **/mu-plugins/** on WP 3.0 in Mutli site mode and WPMU.
+* Also works when **Network Activated** on WP 3.0 in Mutli site mode or placed in **/mu-plugins/** and WPMU and even takes care to exclude any tags blogs to avoid malus points for link spamming.

 = Limitations =

 * The feed contains the front page and all posts and pages but _excludes_ category, tag and other dynamic archive pages.
 This should not be a problem and by some it is even advised.
-There are SEO plugins around that even make these archive pages non-indexable by search engines.
+There even are SEO plugins around that actively make these archive pages non-indexable by search engines.
 * Except by _resaving_ older posts from time to time (keeping the lastmod date fairly recent to ensure automatic high priority calculation for those urls) there is no way to manually set the priority of individual posts/pages in the sitemap.
 See the Faq's for more.
 * This plugin does not ping any search engines.
 But then, WordPress does this by default already via the Ping-o-Matic service so why bother?
 See the Faq's for more.
+* Since the feed is dynamically created, on _very_ large sites the creation process might take a while.
+Search engines are said to have a short fuse about waiting for a sitemap, so if your siteis huge you may want to consider using a cache plugin that also (pre)caches feeds.

 = Translations =

 There is nothing to translate.
-The sitemap protocol is international, there is no options page nor any front-end / widget output.
+The sitemap protocol is international, there is no options page nor any front-end or widget output.
 Nothing to see here, please move along ;)

 = Credits =

 XML Sitemap Feed was originally based on the (discontinued?) plugin Standard XML Sitemap Generator by Patrick Chia.
 Many thanks!
 Since then, it has been completely rewriten.

 == Installation ==